pchoi-edr/TechEngr-C360-LOS-API/README.md

 and reduce troublesome manual data entry errors between different systems.

+# Business Workflow Overview

+The purpose of the LOS APIs is to facilitate the management of service requests via custom client applications.
+As a user of Collateral 360, you or your organization may wish to use your own software to accomplish or automate common tasks normally performed through the Collateral 360 Web application's user interface.
+The LOS APIs are a starting point for achieving this goal.

+Lending institutions that use Collateral 360 to manage their real property due diligence processes typically begin by creating a draft service request via Collateral 360's service request form (SRF).
+While in the "draft" status, a service request is allowed to be incomplete, since a draft represents work-in-progress.
+Depending on your institution's settings in Collateral 360, draft service requests may only be visible to their authors until the service request is marked as no longer being in draft status.

+A service request typically contains some or all of the following data:

+* Basic loan information (principal, purpose, _etc._).

+* Details about the borrowers.

+* A list of real property offered as collateral.

+* Tasks that must be accomplished to complete the underwriting and funding decision-making processes.

+* Records of the individuals responsible for completing the aforementioned tasks.

+(Lending institutions may optionally organize their service requests into separate _cabinets_, which are simply named groups of service requests that are logically grouped in some meaningful way.)

+For each collateral location, a set of _services_ can be requested (the aggregated collection of services requested for all collateral properties is from where the name _service request_ is derived).
+Each service represents a task that must be performed for the property in order to proceed towards completion of all necessary due diligence.
+Lending insitutions can customize the list of services, so these will vary between different users of Collateral 360.
+However, accomplishing a services usually results in some form of documentation, such as a report, affidavit, contract, or other paperwork.
+These documents are typically uploaded into Collateral 360 as digital files, and can then be downloaded and reviewed by any individual who has been granted permission to do so.

+Each service always belongs to a broad category.
+For example, services related to environmental due diligence may reside in the "Environmental" category, while those related to appraising a property's condition may be in the "Appraisal" category.

+> The preceding workflow describes the components of Collateral
+> 360 that are covered by the LOS API, and should provide a
+> general understanding of the terminology and purpose of the
+> API requests described in this document.
+A broader description
+> of the other features and processes supported by Collateral 360
+> is not within the scope of this document.

 # Technical Overview

 EDR's APIs are made available over TLS-encrypted HTTPS.
 Client